aisingapore/TagUI/README.md

 ![Sample Automation Flow](https://raw.githubusercontent.com/tebelorg/TA.Dump/master/tagui_flow.gif)

-Above video shows a sample automation flow to automate mass account registrations - 1. recording sequence of steps, 2. editing to wait for a few seconds, 3. playing the automation flow (skip submission step in order not to spam)
+A sample automation flow to automate mass account registrations in 30 seconds - 1. recording sequence of steps, 2. editing to wait for a few seconds, 3. playing the automation flow (skip submission step in order not to spam)

 # Why This
 Automate repetitive parts of your work - use cases include data acquisition, process and test automations of web apps.
 TA.Gui is open-source software released under MIT license, that means you can freely use, modify or share it.